UCLL-Mobile-Applications-demos/habit-tracker-demo/README.md

 ### 2. FlatList

+FlatList is a core component in React Native used for efficiently rendering scrollable lists.
+It's optimized for long lists of data and provides better performance than a simple ScrollView with an array of elements.

-We use `FlatList` to efficiently render our list of habits:
+We use `FlatList` to render our list of habits:

 ```javascriptreact
 <FlatList